stephenbradshaw/stephenbradshaw.github.io/_posts/2025-10-02-abusing-cloud-services-for-c2.markdown

 ## VM

 When you create a virtual machine instance in Azure or AWS, and give that instance a public IP address, you can get a cloud provider domain name associated with that public IP.
-You can create your own proxy instance on that instance that can forward incoming traffic reaching the address to a backend of your choice.
-This requires that you setup the proxying yourself on the instance, using Apache, Nginx or similar.
-If you want HTTPS, you need to set this up yourself, you can do this by getting a certificate from LetsEncrypt for the cloud provider domain name that you get assigned and set this up with your proxying service.
-This will result in your domain name ending up in the certificate transparency logs and receiving some amount of attention in the form of scanning.
+You can create your own proxy service on that instance that can forward incoming traffic reaching the address to a backend of your choice.
+This requires that you install and configure the proxying software yourself on the instance, using Apache, Nginx or similar.
+If you want HTTPS, you need to set this up yourself.
+One no cost way you can do this is by getting a certificate from LetsEncrypt for the cloud provider domain name and configure this with your proxying software.
+This will result in your domain name ending up in the certificate transparency logs and receiving some amount of attention in the form of scanning of the domain, so be aware of this consequence any time you need to setup HTTPS yourself.

 **Note**: I only have a blog post discussing a POC implementation of the Azure VM approach, but the discussed approach is largely transferrable to AWS as well.
-In addition, the POC (designed to only provide a working demonstration of the concept) involves running the C2 server on the same VM, with an Apache server running proxying traffic to the C2 HTTP interface listening on `localhost:8888`.
+In addition, the POC (simplified for cost and ease of use) involves running the C2 server on the same VM, with an Apache server running proxying traffic to the C2 HTTP interface listening on `localhost:8888`.
 This configuration is discussed in some more detail in the section [above](#protectionfiltering-for-the-c2-servers-http-endpoint).
-I dont recommend running the C2 on the same host that is receiving public traffic for any production use, and would suggest instead running just the proxy on the public VM, and having the C2 elsewhere with traffic forwarding used to .
+I dont recommend running the C2 on the same host that is receiving public traffic for any production use, and would suggest instead running just the proxy on the public VM, and having the C2 on its own seperated host.
 The Apache config in the design forwards communication to `http://backend:8888` (with the address of `backend` defined in the `/etc/hosts` file), and this can be modified to a new destination of your choice.

 **AWS EC2**: